tgstoecker/A2TEA.WebApp/README.md

 <!-- badges: end -->

+## **02.11.2023: The A2TEA.WebApp is is no longer maintained in this repository - all future development will happen in [https://github.com/groupschoof/A2TEA.WebApp](https://github.com/groupschoof/A2TEA.WebApp)**

 A2TEA is a software workflow facilitating identification of candidate genes for stress adaptation based on comparative genomics and transcriptomics.
 It combines differential gene expression with gene